Supersedeas Bonds And Money Judgment Appeals

 A supersedeas bond guarantees full payment of the judgment should the appealing party lose its appeal.
 While the defendant has the legal right to appeal any decision by the court, it does not override the duty to protect other parties involved in the case including those awarded a money judgments.
 The court has a responsibility to ensure the judgment will not be delayed with frivolous appeal attempts.
 This surety also covers court cost and interest as well.

-New Jersey and Delaware are the only two states that do not require a supersedeas bond when a money judgment is appealed.
+New Jersey and Delaware are the only two states that do not require a supersedeas bond when a Money Judgment Appeals.
 All other states require a surety or full payment of the awarded amount while the appeal process plays out.
 In some instances, a state court can override the bonding stipulations if both parties come to an agreement preventing the necessity of bonding.
 Courts may also waive a supersedeas bond in cases involving child support and require payment regardless of appeal.

 Every state uses certiorari, a mandate from a superior court calling up for review from an inferior court the certified records of a particular case.
 Using this process, courts will determine bond requirements such as cost.
 States like Florida, Georgia, Texas and California will include a percentage of the judgment amount, or statutory interest rate, when determining the bond amount.
 In California, for instance, the supersedeas bond amount must be 150% of the judgment amount, whereas in Florida, the amount may include two years of statutory interest for those fees.